CyberTailor/find-work/docs/contributing.rst

    git clone https://git.sysrq.in/find-work

-Make some changes and run the linters:
+Make some changes and run the tests and the linters:

 .. prompt:: bash